tfairclough/Project-1-Tic-Tac-Toe/README.md

     }
     ```

 - Saved a game file object to LocalStorage to allow a play to close and reopen the page.
-On load this savefile was restored
+On load this savefile was restored.
     ```JavaScript
     function savePageToLocalStorage() {
         const currentGame = {